 - 7. Select the components that require an update, and then click Apply. - The update process is initiated, and the firmware update is completed.
 After restart, the system is ready to use. - NOTE: The system does not restart if operating system driver packs, OS collector tool, or hardware diagnostics are updated. - NOTE: When applying more than one update, the system may restart between updates.
 In this case, Lifecycle Controller restarts the server and automatically continues the update process. - NOTE: iDRAC resets while updating iDRAC.
-If the iDRAC firmware update is interrupted for any reason, wait for up to 30 minutes before you attempt another firmware update. - NOTE: After the CPLD firmware is updated on the modular servers, on the View Current Versions page, under Firmware Update, the firmware update date is displayed as 2000-01-01, regardless of the actual update date.
-The updated date and time are displayed based on the time zone that is configured on the server. - NOTE: On a PowerEdge server, if you use Lifecycle Controller to update the Intel network card firmware from version 15.0.xx to 16.5.xx or conversely, reboot the server to view the updated firmware. - NOTE: If you update the Intel Network Card firmware from version 14.5.x to 16.5.xx or vice versa on a PowerEdge server by using Lifecycle Controller, the Firmware Rollback page may display the firmware version as 15.0.xx instead of 14.5.x.
-However, the Firmware Rollback page displays the version 14.5.x if you update the firmware by using the Intel Network firmware DUPs on the OS.
+If the iDRAC firmware update is interrupted for any reason, wait for up to 30 minutes before you attempt another firmware update. - () NOTE: After the CPLD firmware is updated on the modular servers, on the View Current Versions page, under Firmware Update, the firmware update date is displayed as 2000-01-01, regardless of the actual update date.
+The updated date and time are displayed based on the time zone that is configured on the server. - NOTE: On a PowerEdge server, if you use Lifecycle Controller to update the Intel network card firmware from version 15.0.xx to 16.5.xx or conversely, reboot the server to view the updated firmware. - (i) NOTE: If you update the Intel Network Card firmware from version 14.5.x to 16.5.xx or vice versa on a PowerEdge server by using Lifecycle Controller, the Firmware Rollback page may display the firmware version as 15.0.xx instead of 14.5.x.
+However, the Firmware Rollback page displays the version 14.5.x if you update the firmware by using the Intel Network firmware DUPs on the OS. - () NOTE: During firmware update, the timeout displayed on the Automated Task Application page under LC (showing Task is in progress), the Task Time Limit field shows a much greater value for the same firmware being updated in the idrac version 5.10.25.00 and later.